interrupt-software/vault-transit/README.md

 The Transit Secrets Engine provides the ability to generate a high-entropy data key to support cryptographic operations locally.
 The premise is to support crypto services without routing the payload to Vault.
 The generation of the high-entropy key relies on an existing Transit endpoint that supports a named key.

 The motivation for this exercise is to demonstrate practical, simplified examples of how to use an external, high-entropy data key generated with the Vault Transit Secrets Engine.
-There is a distinction in using Transit backends for Encrypt-as-a-Service and localized, client-side or server-side crypto operations.
-The instrumentation of Transit provides consumers with a unique key to fullfil operations on demmand.
+There is a distinction in using Transit backends for Encryption-as-a-Service versus client-side or server-side crypto operations.
+The instrumentation of Transit provides consumers with a unique key to fullfil operations on demmand outside of the Vault continuum.

 Contents
 ========